Skip to Main Content

 Search Google Scholar

 Google Scholar is a popular way to search for scholarly articles, reports, books and more.
-You can connect Google Scholar to IIT's libraries from the library links section of Scholar Preferences.
+You can connect Google Scholar to IIT's libraries from the library links section under settings.
 This way, when you find an article you'd like to read you will be able to see if we have the article or be directed to MyILL to request it.

 Online Learning and Instruction Librarian